stellar/stellar-protocol/sep-template.md

 ## Abstract
 Add a memoType MemoIPFS_Qm to Memo.

-Ingestion of a current IPFS hash to include decode from base 58 and stripping IPFS multihash metadata 0x1220.
+To ingest a current IPFS hash, decode from base58 and strip IPFS multihash metadata 0x1220.

 The resulting 32 byte sha256 hash is stored as you would any current MemoHash buffer.

+To retrieve the IPFS hash, decode memos of type MemoIPFS_Qm from base64, add the multihash metadata and encode in base58.

 ## Motivation
 IPFS provides distributed storage of authenticated data.
-This natural repository for documents pertient to a transaction is already used on Stellar, by decoding an IPFS hash from base58 and stripping two bytes of multihash metadata from the front of a 32 byte sha256 hash.
-This invests trust in the third party performing the transformation, as well as depending upon a third party to point to IPFS as repository of the preimage.
+This natural repository for documents pertient to a transaction is already used on Stellar, by performing the above data transformations externally.
+This invests trust in the third party performing the transformations, as well as depending upon a third party to point to IPFS as repository of the preimage.
 A labeled memo explicitly associates collateral documents with a transaction.

 ## Specification
 ### Memo